Vegetarian's Japan Guide

 For example, instead of giving the taxi driver your hotel’s address, it will be easier for him if you also tell him the hotel name and the station that the hotel is close to.

-Tip: If the hotel, Airbnb, or hostel isn’t famous, you can ask the staff by email about the landmark nearby.
+Tip: If the hotel, Airbnb, or hostel isn’t well-known, you can ask the staff by email about the landmarks nearby.

 Japan’s Taxis Have Many Colors